 12. Mythmaking: Markers of the Classic Abduction Syndrome (CAS) include there is a capture and there may be an examination, telepathy, a tour of the ship, and they may take a journey, then return and experience aftermath symptoms of interference.

-13. Water is the enemy of abiogenesis: Water on another planet would further prevent, and not enable, the origin of life.
+13. Water is the enemy of abiogenesis: RSR put the question publicly to NASA and their lead astrobiologist admitted that water is a problem for the naturalistic origin of life.
+Water on another planet would further prevent, and not enable, the origin of life.
 Water is not a friend but an enemy of abiogenesis because as the universal solvent, it would dissolve prebiotic chemicals including the amino acids and polymers that would be needed to form the first molecular biological structures.

-14. Expect fewer sightings of "actual" spaceships: RSR has predicted, with evidence in 2017 already suggested this will be confirmed, that the frequency of claims of clearly seen "alien spaceships" will diminish with the increased prevalence of video-capable cell phones.
+14. Expect fewer sightings of "actual" spaceships: RSR has predicted, with evidence in 2017 already suggested this will be confirmed, that the frequency of claims of clearly seen "alien spaceships" will diminish with the increased prevalence of cellphone video cameras.

 * Bob asked Astronaut Bean about the Absurd Moon Hoax: So we've pasted the following from rsr.org/moon.
 Now that Neil Armstrong has passed away [and Commander Bean], the moon landing hoax is also going.
 As a tribute to the first man to walk on the moon [and to Alan Bean], we rebut the many claims of the alleged landing hoax.
 RSR hosts Bob Enyart and Fred Williams discuss: